Seeed-Studio/wiki-documents/docs/Edge/Raspberry_Pi_Devices/Edge_Box_RPi_200/Node_Red/Edge_Box_rpi_200_Node_red_Modbus_tcp.md

 **Step 1**. **Drag and drop** the Modbus-Response node onto the flow.

 **Step 2**.
+Connect with **Modbus Read** Node.
 The response will display an array of numbers under your Modbus-Response node.
 These numbers represent the count of each digital output.

+**Step 3**. **Drag and Drop Debug Node** for inspection purpose.
+Then connect with **Modbus Read Node**.

-By following these steps, you can read and display the values of registers/coils from your Modbus TCP device effectively with **Debug node** as well.
+By following these steps, you can read and display the values of registers/coils from your Modbus TCP device effectively

 The overall steps can be demonstrated as follows.